Connect with others who understand.

 • Come with other symptoms like a high fever, sore throat, unexplained weight loss, or night sweats

-If you are having difficulty swallowing or breathing, seek medical care from a health care provider, emergency room, or urgent care immediately.
+If you’re unsure about what might be causing your swollen lymph nodes or other symptoms, it’s always better to check with your doctor for peace of mind.
+If you’re having difficulty swallowing or breathing, seek medical care from a health care provider, emergency room, or urgent care immediately.

 Talk With Others Who Understand